vitelabs/vite-wiki/docs/tutorial/contract/debug.md

   "jsonrpc":"2.0",
   "id":0,
   "result":[
     // List of contracts created.
-If multiple contracts exist in the .sol file, they will all be listed here {
+If multiple contracts exist in the .solpp file, they will all be listed here {
       // Test account address
       "accountAddr":"vite_21483c46a64799c7db0cba88cf7b007a2d1a37e863f7be94b7",